JeffersGlass/pyscript/discussion.md

 # Python Plugin Installation Location

-At the offsite, we didn't come to a conclusion as to where exactly the plugin entrypoint file (and  any addtional files `fetch`'d by the plugin) end up in the Virtual Filesystem.
+At the offsite, we didn't come to a conclusion as to where exactly the plugin entrypoint file (and  any additional files `fetch`'d by the plugin) end up in the Virtual Filesystem.
 We discussed several options - to keep this discussion to a reasonable length, those options are enumerated in a separate Discussion ## XXXXXXX.
 # For Future Expansion

 This proposal does not cover all of the things discussed at the offsite that we'd like plugins and the metadata file to be able to do.
 Specifically: